muhammeta7/Scraper/README.md

 Frontend: `Materialize` and Font-Awesome is used as the styling framework.
 The templating for each article that is scraped to be render is done using `handlebars`.
 For the comments sectionthe app uses `jQuery` and `AJAX` to make post requests.

-Backend: App uses `express` to serve routes and `mongoose` to interact with a 'MongoDB' database.
+Backend: App uses `express` to serve routes and `mongoose` to interact with a `MongoDB` database.
 Webscraping is completed using the `request` and `cheerio` npm packages.
 Refer to controller.js file for all route and webscraping code.

 ## Screenshots